EuroLinux/eurolinux-open-docs/docs/index.md

 ## About Documentation
 This is EuroLinux community driven documentation.

 **We welcome your contributions to EuroLinux!**

 You can:

+- star the repository to show your support
-- contriubute via Pull Reqest to this repo see [Contriubtion Guide](#Contributors guide)
+- contribute via Pull Request to this repo see [Contriubtion Guide](#Contributors guide)
 - can create requests for particular topic via [Issue Creation on GitHub](https://github.com/EuroLinux/eurolinux-open-docs/issues/new/choose)
- - star t
-Open sourcing documentation allows us to:

-- Streamline changes in documentation in easy to understand manner
-- Everyone
-- Build community and engage it in process
+!!! info additional documentation

-**Note:  As EuroLinux is in Open Core model there are also additional documentation for our customer that are available at [EuroLinux Support Portal](https://support.euro-linux.com).**
+    As EuroLinux is in Open Core model there are also additional documentation for our customer that are available at [EuroLinux Support Portal](https://support.euro-linux.com).

 ## How documentation is organized?